Flavour Invariants of the N Higgs Doublet Model

 \section{Conclusions}

-In this work, a systematic way of analysing the flavour sector of N Higgs Doublet Models was constructed.
+In this work, a systematic way of analysing the flavour sector of the NHDM was constructed.
 A number of ``mixing matrices'' (akin to the CKM matrix) were introduced, including the precise way to make them physical by evoking the charged Higgs basis.
 The number of magnitudes and phases was computed in a variety of ways.
 The example of the 2HDM was also discussed, found to be consistent with previous ways of analysing the same physics, and expanded to include a complete set of flavour basis invariants.

-The new parameters of the NHDM were also obtained in terms of \textit{Weak Basis Transformation} invariant traces of flavour matrices.
+The new parameters of the NHDM were also obtained in terms of WBT invariant traces of flavour matrices.
 This result will be useful for physical basis independent studies of the flavour puzzle.
 It will also be important for studies of the renormalization group evolution.
-As is well known, writing the renromalization group equations in a specific basis has to contend with the basis rotation occurring during the evolution.
+As is well known, writing the renormalization group equations in a specific basis has to contend with the basis rotation occurring during the evolution.
 The invariants developed here can be used in basis independent scale evolution, as outlined for the SM in \cite{Bento:2023owf}.